Leo V of Armenia: Death

-Leon V never recovered his throne, and died in Paris on November 29, 1393.
+Leo V never recovered his throne, and died in Paris on November 29, 1393.
 His remains were laid to rest in the Couvent des Célestins, the second most important burial site for royalty after Saint-Denis, located near what is now the Place de la Bastille in Paris.
-The prestigious convent was located nearby Leon's residence of Hôtel des Tournelles, itself near Hôtel Saint-Pol, the favourite residence of Charles V and Charles VI in the area of Le Marais.
+The prestigious convent was located nearby Leo's residence of Hôtel des Tournelles, itself near Hôtel Saint-Pol, the favourite residence of Charles V and Charles VI in the area of Le Marais.

-Leon received lavish funerals and had a lavish tomb, located in the choir of the church.
+Leo received lavish funerals and had a lavish tomb, located in the choir of the church.
 However, the convent was profanated during the French Revolution.
 After the revolution, his tombstone was recovered by Alexandre Lenoir who placed it in his Musée des monuments Français in the Saint-Denis Basilica.
-In 1815, during the Restoration, a new cenotaph was established for Leon V at the royal Saint Denis Basilica where most representatives of the French monarchy lie.
+In 1815, during the Restoration, a new cenotaph was established for Leo V at the royal Saint Denis Basilica where most representatives of the French monarchy lie.

-The effigy on the tombstone, by an anonymous artist, is of a high realism and quality, and it is thought that it was made while Leon was still alive.
-Leon V is depicted holding a scepter (now broken) and gloves, symbol of great princes.
+The effigy on the tombstone, by an anonymous artist, is of a high realism and quality, and it is thought that it was made while Leo was still alive.
+Leo V is depicted holding a scepter (now broken) and gloves, symbol of great princes.

 The tombstone bears the following inscription in Old French: